gaojingsheng/LiveChat/README.md

 |   +-- text_profile.json
 ```

-We will public our data soon!
+We will public all our data soon!

 ## Citation